openvinotoolkit/openvino_tensorflow/docs/USAGE.md

 ## GPU Precision

-The default precision for Intel Integrated GPU (iGPU) is FP32.
+The default precision for Intel<sup>®</sup> Integrated GPU (iGPU) is FP32.
 So, if you set the backend name as **'GPU'**, the execution on iGPU will be operated on FP32 precision.
 To change the iGPU precision to FP16, use the device name **'GPU_FP16'**.

 Example for setting the iGPU precision to FP32: